Christina Rossetti: Interweaving Poetry and Art

 In 1868 the selection jury accepted her work A Mandoline Player for the Paris Salon.
 The Romantic style work is one of only two paintings from the first decade of her career that is extant.

-Few months after returning to Europe, Cassatt’s perspective brightened.
+A few months after returning to Europe, Cassatt’s perspective brightened.
 Her painting Two Women Throwing Flowers During Carnival was well received in the 1872 Salon and purchased.
 After completing her commission for the archbishop, Cassatt traveled to Madrid and Seville to paint.
 In 1874, she settled down in France with her sister Lydia.

 The French art scene was in a process of change.
 Radical artists were rejecting the accepted academic traditions.
 The Impressionists were forming their movement.
 Mary Cassatt continued to work in the traditional manner.
 She was submitting works to the Salon for over ten years, with increasing frustration, before joining the Impressionists.